top of page

 EMILY ROYCE

-Originally from Kennett Square, PA, Emily Royce received her professional training at The Dance Center, under Donna L. Muzio.
-Emily has attended summer programs at the Richmond Ballet, Joffrey Ballet, and Brandywine Ballet where she first joined as a company member in 2001.
-During her time with Brandywine Ballet, Emily has had the opportunity to perform a wide range of repertoire including works by George Balanchine, Matthew Neenan, Leslie Browne, and Ronen Koresh.
-Since rejoining Brandywine Ballet in 2017, she has performed roles including the Sugar Plum Fairy in The Nutcracker, Aurora in Sleeping Beauty, Cinderella, and the Waltz Girl in George Balanchine's Serenade.
-Ms. Royce currently resides in Philadelphia and is excited to be returning to Brandywine Ballet for this season.
+Originally from Kennett Square, PA, Emily received her professional training at The Dance Center, under the direction of Donna L. Muzio.
+While a student of the school, Emily supplemented her ballet training by attending professional summer intensive programs at The Joffrey Ballet and Richmond Ballet.
+Emily first joined Brandywine Ballet in 2001 and had the opportunity to perform a wide range of the company’s repertoire including works by internationally renowned choreographers including George Balanchine, Leslie Browne, Matthew Neenan, and Ronen Koresh.
+Emily rejoined Brandywine Ballet in 2017 after a hiatus during which she continued her dance studies with Laura Katz Rizzo at Temple University and Eva Szabo at the Koresh School of Dance.
+Since rejoining Brandywine Ballet, Emily has performed multiple lead roles including the Sugar Plum Fairy in The Nutcracker, Aurora in Sleeping Beauty, Cinderella, and the Waltz Girl in George Balanchine’s Serenade.
+Emily currently resides in Philadelphia and is excited to continue dancing with the company.

 bottom of page